sposetti/TestDocs/prerequisites.md

 Prerequisites
 ====

-This guide is intended for IT Operators and Administrators who need to install the Hortonworks Data Platform.
+Before you install the Hortonworks Data Platform, confirm you meet the system requirements and perform the following tasks.

 * [System Requirements](#system-requirements)
 * [Preparing Your Cluster](#[preparing-your-cluster)